-Texoma currently has fifty-seven (57) approved programs from multiple training providers.
+Texoma currently has a total of forty-four (44) approved programs from multiple training providers.
 To support customer choice, there are out-of-region and out-of-state trainings that customers have requested; therefore, these trainings have been authorized as they meet Texoma's demand occupation requirements as long as the training programs meet state guidelines.
-Currently, four year trainings for education-related degrees are not located in Texoma and are scarce on the statewide training provider list.
-However, Texoma will allow customers to choose from educational trainings on the statewide list or from out-of-state providers as long as the training meets the Board's demand occupation requirements and also meet state guidelines.
-Currently two out-of-state providers are authorized for the Texoma area to support the Bachelors of Science Degree in Elementary Education (no programs available in the Texoma WDA) and the Licensed Vocational Nurse/Licensed Practical Nurse certificate (insufficient seats available to support demand in the Texoma WDA).
+Texoma will allow customers to choose from educational trainings on the statewide list or from approved out-of-state providers as long as the training meets the Board's demand occupation requirements and also meet state guidelines.

 The following trainings programs, which are located within the Texoma Board area, are approved on the State's Eligible Training Provider List: